Overview

 Performance in Practice

-• Interestingly, despite their theoretical differences, both SVM and Softmax classifiers often yield very similar performance on real-world tasks.
+• Despite their theoretical differences, both SVM and Softmax classifiers often yield very similar performance on real-world tasks.
 This is because both losses push the model in the same general direction: to increase \(s_{y_i}\) relative to other scores.

 • However, Softmax loss has become the default choice in deep learning, mainly because: